 Genetics Test Information Provides information that may help with selection of the correct test or proper submission of the test request

 Diagnosing cystinuria.
 Measures cystine, lysine, ornithine, and arginine.
-Add toluene preservative at start of collection.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test